tmavroidis/tmavroidis/README.md

 One relative newcomer, advocate and major contributor to our platform is Liam Allan who maintains his site at https://worksofbarry.com/ .
 I highly recomment you take a look.

+Alan Campin maintains https://think400.dk/ that contains a bunch of free code that may be of interest.

 And lets get started programming.